jhedstrom/drupalextension/STEPS.md

 @Given a/an :vocabulary term with the name :name</code></summary>

 <br/>
-Creates a term on an existing vocabulary
+Creates a term on an existing vocabulary.
 <br/><br/>

 ```gherkin